mvolkmann/blog/src/prolog.md

 % This is intended to be run in Scryer Prolog which
 % defines the seq predicate in its dcgs library.

+% The first argument to the module predicate is the name of the module being defined.
+% The second argument is a list of functors being exported.
-% DCG rules are passed two more arguments than appear.
+% Note that DCG rules are passed two more arguments than appear.
 :- module(strings, [filename_extension/4, split/5]).

 :- use_module(library(dcgs)).